Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion

-The usefulness of considering such an iteration is not clear a priori, as it cannot be guaranteed to converge to zero fixed point error $\|\mT(\vx_k) - \vx_k\|,$ even asymptotically (as $k \to \infty$) and assuming the operator $\mT$ is contractive.\footnote{Consider, for instance, $\mT(\vx) = \gamma \vx$ for $\gamma \in (0, 1)$.
+Considering such an iteration seems counterintuitive at first, as it cannot be guaranteed to converge to zero fixed point error $\|\mT(\vx_k) - \vx_k\|,$ even asymptotically (as $k \to \infty$) and assuming the operator $\mT$ is contractive.\footnote{Consider, for instance, $\mT(\vx) = \gamma \vx$ for $\gamma \in (0, 1)$.
 Then $\vx_k \to \frac{\lambda}{1-(1-\lambda)\gamma} \vx_0$ as $k$ tends to infinity, while the only fixed point of this operator is the zero element of the space.
 Thus, unless initialized at the fixed point, \eqref{eq:main-iteration} does not converge to it.} However, as we show in \Cref{lemma:fixed-step-convergence}, for any target error $\epsilon > 0$ and a $\gamma$-Lipschitz operator with $\gamma \in (0, 1],$ it is possible to choose a value of the step size $\lambda \in (0, 1)$ such that \eqref{eq:main-iteration} converges to a point $\vx_k$ with fixed-point error $\|\mT(\vx_k) - \vx_k\| \leq \epsilon$ within the number of iterations competitive with the number of iterations of algorithms that are optimal (in terms of their query oracle complexity) when the operator is nonexpansive ($\gamma = 1$) or contractive ($\gamma < 1$).
 Further reasoning (through the concept of a ``resolvent'') about why \eqref{eq:main-iteration} is a meaningful iteration is provided in \Cref{sec:fix-Hal-as-resolvent}.